ToruHirashima/freemarket_sample_65a/README.md

 ### Association
 - has_many :items
-- has_many :sizes, through:  :categories_sizes
+- has_many :sizes, through:  :category_sizes
 - has_many :categories_sizes
 - has_many :brands  through:  :categories_brands
 - has_many :categories_brands